icopy-site/awesome/docs/awesome/awesome-falsehood.md

 Designing election systems has its own tricks.
-- [Falsehoods About Women In Tech](https://gist.github.com/Su-Shee/5d1a417fa9de19c15477) - Myth about women in STEM (https://github.com/kdeldycke/awesome-falsehood/blob/master/Science, Technology, Engineering, Math) industries.
+- [Falsehoods About Women In Tech](https://gist.github.com/Su-Shee/5d1a417fa9de19c15477) - Myth about women in STEM (Science, Technology, Engineering, Math) industries.

 ## Software Engineering